matheussposito/matheussposito/README.md

 - 👀 I’m interested in data science, programming and technology.
 - 🌱 I'm a teacher at Le Wagon for the data science bootcamp.
 - 💞️ I’m looking to collaborate on data science projects.
-- 📫 Reach me matheus_so@yahoo.com.br
+- 📫 Reach me at matheusspositodata@gmail.com or matheus_so@yahoo.com.br

 <!---
 matheussposito/matheussposito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.